Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 September 2025 08.56.10 UTC
+- WIB: Selasa, 30 September 2025 10.03.48 UTC
-- WITA: Selasa, 30 September 2025 09.56.10 UTC
+- WITA: Selasa, 30 September 2025 11.03.48 UTC
-- WIT: Selasa, 30 September 2025 10.56.10 UTC
+- WIT: Selasa, 30 September 2025 12.03.48 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: funny
+Kategori: friendship